Please enable JavaScript

 Which plant can replace cortisone?

-No plant currently exerts an effect that is sufficiently powerful to control a severe autoimmune inflammatory condition.
-Some may provide long-term support, but during a flare-up, corticosteroids remain essential.
+No plant currently exerts an effect that is sufficiently powerful to control a severe autoimmune inflammation.
+It is possible that some may provide long-term support, but in the event of a flare-up, corticosteroids remain indispensable.

-Everything is based on overall balance.
-An appropriate diet, low in salt and fast‑release sugars, helps to limit certain effects of cortisone.
-Regular monitoring is also essential, for example an annual eye examination when taking hydroxychloroquine.
-In addition, physical activity, even if only moderate, plays an important role in combating fatigue and muscle loss.
+Everything depends on overall balance.
+An appropriate diet, low in salt and fast-acting sugars, helps to limit certain effects of cortisone.
+Regular monitoring is also essential, for example an annual eye examination while taking hydroxychloroquine.
+In addition, physical activity, even if moderate, plays an important role in combating fatigue and muscle loss.

 Can homeopathy improve lupus?

 To date, there is no evidence that homeopathy influences the mechanisms of lupus or autoantibodies.
-However, some people do find it provides a degree of relief from stress or anxiety.
-It may therefore be regarded as a supportive measure, but not as a long-term disease‑modifying treatment.
+However, some people do experience a degree of relief with regard to stress or anxiety.
+It can therefore be regarded as a form of support, but not as a background (disease-modifying) treatment.

 Do spa treatments or thalassotherapy have any effects on lupus?

 They can provide genuine relief, particularly for joint pain and fatigue.
 Warm water helps to relax the muscles and reduce stiffness.
-However, caution is needed: protect yourself from the sun, as UV radiation can trigger flare-ups, and choose mild water temperatures between 32 and 35°C.
+However, caution is needed: protect yourself from the sun, as UV radiation can trigger flare-ups, and choose moderate temperatures between 32 and 35°C.

-There is no miracle cure.
-Nevertheless, certain drinks support the body’s well-being, such as green tea and ginger or turmeric herbal infusions, to name just a few.
-However, be cautious with certain products, such as grapefruit or St John’s wort, which can interact with medicines.
+There is no miracle solution.
+Nevertheless, certain drinks promote the body’s well-being, notably green tea and ginger or turmeric herbal infusions, to name just a few.
+Be careful, however, with certain products such as grapefruit or St John’s wort, which may interact with medicines.

 Type24 diagnostic